By Kathiravan Palaniappan, Segment Head, Central Europe, Tata Consultancy Services

 By creating a digital marketplace built on 5G wireless technology, the project – which is being developed with IT companies Tata Consultancy Services, Cognizant, Oracle and Sigma – is aiming to reinvigorate city economies.

-It will be showcased this week at TM Forum’s Digital Transformation World event, a global communications industry summit in Nice, France.
+It was showcased at 2019’s TM Forum’s Digital Transformation World event, a global communications industry summit in Nice, France.

 There are many definitions of what makes a smart city, but experts believe it is much harder to update an existing infrastructure than to build somewhere new altogether.